What are we doing?

 • You must also be first author on a submitted poster abstract.

-Carer Grants
+BNA-Brain Carer Grants

 We are pleased to announce that, with the support of the Guarantors of Brain, the BNA can offer carer grants of up to £200 to help cover care responsibility expenses and enable participation in either BNA-hosted or external neuroscience events.
 This includes in-person or online events.

-What will BNA-Brain Carer grants support?
+What will BNA-Brain Carer Grants support?

 We recognise that everyone's circumstances will be different, and we want these grants to meet as many different and varied needs as possible.
 So long as you can provide a good case for why you need a grant to cover costs, it will be considered for funding.
 Such costs could include but are not limited to: